Path Planning Optimisation for SParse, AwaRe and Cooperative Networked Aerial Robot Teams (SpArC-NARTs): Optimisation Tool and Ground Sensing Coverage Use Cases: Simulation Results

 \subsection{Exploration and Target Detection}

 The results obtained for the metrics $E$, $TPOC$ and $EP$ are respectively illustrated in Fig. \ref{E_metric}, Fig. \ref{TPOC_metric} and \ref{EP_metric}, demonstrating overall equivalent behaviours.
-The addition of cooperation reduced the ability of the exploring agents to cover high-interest cells under the SpArC-NART limitations, when compared to the baseline approach.
+The addition of cooperation reduced the ability of the exploring agents to cover high-interest cells under the SpArC-NART limitations, when compared to the Baseline A approach.
 As a data exchange requires agents to be close enough to meet communication requirements according to the selected radio technology, it results in a restriction on agent motion.
-While cooperative strategies balance this restriction with the exploration task, the baseline focuses solely on dispersing the agents in the environment according to the POC map.
+While the proposed cooperative strategies balance this restriction with the exploration task, the Baseline A focuses solely on dispersing the agents in the environment according to the POC map.

+The rigid constraints on cooperation implemented in Baselines B and C reduced the ability to explore the environment.

-The MUG use case had a lower performance than the baseline in all metrics related to Goal 1.
-However, the definition of areas of interest in Env B resulted in higher performance and a smaller performance gap compared to the baseline.
-The performance gap between the baseline and MUG use case in Env A was 9.9\% for metric $E$, 13\% for metric $TPOC$ and 15.2\% for metric $EP$, considering average values for each use case.
+The MUG use case had a lower performance than the Baseline A across all metrics related to Goal 1.
+However, the definition of areas of interest in Env B yielded higher performance and a smaller performance gap than the Baseline A. The performance gap between the Baseline A and MUG use case in Env A was 9.9\% for metric $E$, 13\% for metric $TPOC$ and 15.2\% for metric $EP$, considering average values for each use case.
 This gap reduced in Env B to 6.7\%, 7.12\% and 6.55\%, respectively, for metrics $E$, $TPOC$ and $EP$.
-The S-EE use case demonstrated a similar behaviour, with increased performance from Env A to Env B. The performance gaps relative to the baseline, however, exceed 25\%.
+The S-EE use case and Baseline C demonstrated a similar behaviour, with increased performance from Env A to Env B. The performance gaps of the S-EE use case relative to the Baseline A, however, exceed 25\%.
+Regarding metrics $E$ and $TPOC$ respectively, Baseline C underperformed Baseline A by 23.61\% and 28.53\% (Env A) and by 15.79\% and 17.01\% (Env B).
+It has also underperformed the MUG use case by 15.22\%, 17.82\% and 29.49\% in Env A, while in Env B the performance gaps reduced to 9.77\%, 10.65\% and 36.84\%, for metrics $E$, $TPOC$ and $EP$, respectively.